kehindeEzekiel/Api-Project/README.md

 # Api-Project

-Objective The goal of this project is to build a functional React component that fetches data from an APl and displays a list of items,also create a reusable list component to follow best practices in component reusability and separation of concerns.
+The goal of this project is to build a functional React component that fetches data from an APl and displays a list of items,also create a reusable list component to follow best practices in component reusability and separation of concerns.
+Creating a functional React application that fetches user data from a public API and displays it in a structured, maintainable, and user-friendly format.
+The solution emphasizes separation of concerns, performance awareness, and UX best practices, while also being flexible enough to scale with larger datasets

 Building scalable and reusable frontend components is a key skill in modern web development.
 This project was designed as a practical exercise to demonstrate mastery of React fundamentals, including: